Alexamder/rpitelecine/docs/software-setup.md

 ## Update and install packages
-Python-dev and python-setuptools are used to install wiringPi2; OpenCV is used in the rpiTelecine scripts to provide a rudimentary GUI and image saving capability.
+Python-dev and python-setuptools are used to install wiringPi2; OpenCV is used in the rpiTelecine scripts to provide a rudimentary GUI and image saving capability, and Scipy is used for some simple image analysis.

 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade
 $ sudo apt-get install python-dev python-setuptools
-$ sudo apt-get install libopencv-dev python-opencv
+$ sudo apt-get install libopencv-dev python-opencv python-scipy
 ```

 ## Install WiringPi2 and WiringPi2-Python